Swedish nobility

 In 1902, Sven Hedin became the last person, other than members of the royal family, to be ennobled in Sweden.
-Since 1974, the monarch is only permitted to confer titles of nobility on members of the royal family.
+The 1974 Instrument of Government ended the monarch's right to ennoble; no new people can therefore be ennobled in Sweden.
 As of 2004 there were about 619 existing noble families in Sweden, with about 28,000 members.
 They are classified as counts (46 families), barons (124 families) and untitled nobility (449 families).

 Until 2003 the nobility was regulated by a government statute, but in that year the statute was lifted so that governmental sanction and legal regulation of the nobility was discontinued.
 The House of Nobility is now a private institution, run as any private corporation under civil commercial law, and is owned by its members.
 Today, the only privilege of the nobility is the right to use a helm with an open visor in their coats of arms, this according to a 1762 royal act; commoners using open visors or "noblemen's shield" (Adelig Sköld) are subjected to a fine.
 When an association called Ofrälse och löske mäns samfund för bruk af öppne hjälmar (Commoners' and vagabonds' society for the use of open visors) petitioned the Swedish government for amnesty (Swedish: abolition) in regards to violations of the 1762 act, the petition was not tried nor granted.
 The Supreme Administrative Court of Sweden ruled, in 2013, that, since no one has the right to amnesty, the government's decision did not concern anyone's civil rights according to the European Convention on Human Rights, and could thus not be examined by the court.